MiemieMethod/inner-core-tutorial/official/Adapting mods for multiplayer.md

 - `int getBlockId(x, y, z)` - gets block id by coordinates
 - `int getBlockData(x, y, z)` - gets block method data by coordinates
 - `void setBlock(x, y, z, id, data)` - sets the block to coordinates
-- `NativeTileEntity getBlockEntity(x, y, z)` - returns the interface to the vanilla Tile Entity(chest, stove, etc.)
+- `NativeTileEntity getBlockEntity(x, y, z)` - returns the interface to the vanilla Tile Entity (chest, furnance, etc.)
 - `int getBiome(x, z)` - returns the id of the biome by coordinates
 - `void setBiome(x, z, id)` - sets the id of the biome by coordinates
 - `float getBiomeTemperatureAt(x, y, z)` - returns the biome temperature by coordinates